 She discovered the low-sugar candy products as a customer first in early 2023.
 After trying and loving their products, she formalized a business relationship with the brand.

-While the exact percentage of her investment remains private, this move into the business world shows her growing interest in entrepreneurship.
-Many celebrities find greater wealth through smart investments than from their entertainment careers.
+While the exact percentage of her equity investments remains private, this move into the business world shows her growing interest in entrepreneurship.
+Many celebrities find greater prosperity indicators through smart investments than from their entertainment careers.

-This kind of strategic diversification helps protect her finances for the long term.
-Rather than relying only on acting jobs, she’s building multiple income streams.
+This kind of strategic diversification helps protect her financial worth for the long term.
+Rather than relying only on acting jobs, she’s building multiple asset evaluation streams.

 She’s also been working with former co-star Michelle Williams on developing a potential “Dawson’s Creek” project.
 Schedule conflicts have temporarily delayed progress, but fans remain hopeful.

-She continues hosting her podcast “Busy This Week,” adding another platform for her brand.
+She continues hosting her podcast “Busy Philipps Is Doing Her Best,” adding another platform for her brand.
 Podcasts have become a popular side hustle for many celebrities looking to connect with fans.

 These various projects and partnerships keep her relevant in the entertainment world while adding to her bottom line.
 Just like Tom Holland’s net worth growth strategy, diversification has been key to her success.

 Like many smart celebrities, Busy has invested in real estate over the years.
-These property investments have likely contributed to her overall net worth.
+These property investments have likely contributed to her overall monetary standing.

 She purchased a Los Angeles home from Rachel Bilson for $1.349 million in 2005.
 Later, she sold this property to Ginnifer Goodwin for $1.075 million in 2008.